AbeWestervelt/didactic-guacamole/README.md

 WARNING:
-A-tek is not responsible for any sad occurences that may occure such as frustration, fistholes in computer screens, screaming coming from your child's room, or injuries such as possible unconsiousness fromm banging head on desk, or a broken hand from putting your fist through you computer monitor.
+A-tek is not responsible for any sad occurences that may occure such as frustration, fistholes in computer screens, screaming coming from your child's room, or injuries such as possible unconsiousness from banging head on desk, or a broken hand from putting your fist through you computer monitor.
 A-tek is also not responcible for broken keyboards with hammer holes through them, and desks with face sized dents in them.
 A-tek is also not responsible for anything